madlag/jarvis/README.rst

 Full  Documentation
 ============
-You will find the full documentation at `Jarvis Read TheDocs`_ .
+You will find the full documentation at `Jarvis Read The Docs`_ .